kurrent-io/documentation/docs/getting-started/use-cases/time-travel/tutorial-4.md

 ```

 ::: info Pre-computed Read Model is not Required for Time Traveling
-Notice how the read model is once again denormalized with all sales figure precalculated ahead of time.
-This is done to increase performance and load time when the sales report is rendered.
+Notice how the read model is again denormalized with all sales figures precalculated beforehand.
+This increases performance and decreases load time when the sales report is rendered.

-However, time travelling does not required a read model that is pre-generated and saved to disk and you can choose few other ways to implement it.
-For example:
+However, time travelling does not require a read model that is pre-generated and saved to disk.
+The following are alternate implementation examples:
-- Provide a more normalized read model that say, only contains the events through out the month
+- Provide a more normalized read model that only contains the events throughout the month
 - Instead of providing a read model that is pre-computed, supply an API instead that will construct the read model on-demand

 Which approach you choose depends on your requirements and what you and your team are comfortable with.